frenkel/blog/_posts/2021-04-22-postgresql-generate-series.md

 categories: Programming
 ---

 Ever needed to aggregate data per time period where you didn't have data points in every part of the period?
-I did when building [Callcounter](https://callcounter.eu).
 I wanted to generate a chart of requests per hour, where I didn't have requests in every hour.
 Using a naive PostgreSQL query I ended up with results such as this:

 <pre>
 => SELECT date_trunc('hour', created_at),